This post may contain affiliate links. Please read our disclosure policy.

 Since brioche has a somewhat tighter crumb than a classic sandwich bread, it's meant to rise very high.
 It should rise to about 150% of its original volume, but not more.
 If you are tempted to add more yeast, know that the loaf won't rise higher, but will just have a more jagged top.

-If your yeast bread is still set to rise, but you're getting nervous that it might “overproof,” there is a telltale sign.
-If the surface of the dough has begun to rise unevenly, taking on a broken or pockmarked appearance, it's a bit overrisen.
+If your yeast bread is still rising, it has begun to overproof when the surface of the dough has begun to rise unevenly, taking on a broken or pockmarked appearance.
+Just moisten your fingers to smooth out the rough edges, and then bake.

 Dairy free